Home Compare CTAS vs TEP.PA

 Cintas vs Teleperformance: Which Stock Looks Stronger in 2026?

-Cintas holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+Cintas holds the cleaner structural position, with the lead spread across stability and profitability.
 Teleperformance SE still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CTAS: Nasdaq 100, TEP.PA: STOXX 600).